The Young Man: Plot

 Later, Leon finds Yossica who has been transformed into a clump of earth with a face.
 She explains how she, an aspiring songwriter, had met two peculiar talent scouts, Schwarzsicht and Zuversicht.
 The first, dressed in ragged clothes, offered her a slowly developing talent which eventually would result in timeless quality.
 The second, dressed elegantly and dancing, offered her to become the leading star of a new trend.
 Yossica tried to trick the agents so she could have both, but the attempt failed badly and she became a lump of earth.
 She asks Leon to bring her with him and put her in soil so she can grow into her former self.

 Leon works as a photographer and lives with Yossica.
 She convinces him to go and meet Alfred Weigert who is staying at a skyscraper hotel in their city.
-Weigert has had a massive success as Ossia, the main character is a series of comedy films which he also directed.
+Weigert has had a massive success as Ossia, the main character in a series of comedy films which he also directed.
 As Ossia—the name he has become known under also in private—he brilliantly captures the German national character, playing a Prussian vagabond described in the press as a mix between Parsifal and Paracelsus.
 Leon had been involved in the making of the first Ossia film but after that left the industry.
 When Leon and Yossica meet Ossia in his room, he has aged poorly and become an overweight recluse.
 He has not appeared as an actor in his last two films, which have been disjointed, pseudo-profound and not nearly as successful as the previous ones.
 In desperation, Ossia asks Leon to collaborate on a new film project.
 Ossia hands him notes to read and starts to explain the project, intended as a vehicle for Pat in a great female comedic role, but the film lacks structure and Leon disapproves of it.
 Leon asks Ossia to come along for a walk to get some fresh air, but Ossia declines and remains inside the tower.